The Magic Trick

 “The decline in infectious diseases in developed countries had nothing to do with vaccinations, but with the decline in poverty and hunger.” – Dr Buchwald, M.D.

 While we have been regularly subjected to the praises of vaccination with stories promoting the magical abilities of these unnatural injections to stop disease, when one looks at the statistical evidence collected over the years, an entirely different picture emerges.
-For instance, the below charts were taken from Greg Beattie’s book Vaccination A Parent’s Dilemma.”
+For instance, the charts below were taken from Greg Beattie’s book Vaccination A Parent’s Dilemma.”
 The graphs were created from the official death numbers recorded in the Official Year Books of the Commonwealth of Australia.

 The realization that these diseases declined without the presence of any vaccines is pretty damning in and of itself.
 However, there is a trick that is regularly utilized in order to create the illusion that the introduction of a vaccine was the reason for any decrease and eventual disappearance of a specific disease and its associated “virus.”
 This trick is the reclassification and rebranding of the exact same symptoms of disease into many other separate and new diseases.
 This shuffling of the same symptoms into different categories is another factor, along with better sanitation and nutrition, for a perceived decrease in these diseases.
 This can be easily demonstrated by looking at both smallpox and polio as, even though these diseases are said to be either “eradicated” or close to it, the same symptoms still persist under various other names.
 Let’s take a look at both of these situations and see what we can reveal about the magician’s tricks.